Degree RequirementADN/ASN or BSN (preferred)

-What Is an Orthopaedic Nurse?
+What is an Orthopedic Nurse?

 Earning an Associate's Degree in Nursing (ADN) and passing the NCLEX-RN exam to become licensed in the state is required.
 Many hospitals prefer a Bachelor's of Science in Nursing degree but it is not a requirement for all hospitals.
-Those wanting to continue their orthopaedic nursing education are encouraged to complete a Master's degree or higher.
+Those wanting to continue their orthopedic nursing education are encouraged to complete a Master's degree or higher.

 Are Any Certifications or Credentials Needed?